 We would recommend improving the waterproofing of your tent with some waterproof spray or seam sealer when you purchase your tent.

-It’s a great tent for when the rain starts to come down though, because the two vestibules help expand the amount of covered space you have.
+It’s the best 4 person tent for when the rain starts to come down though, because the two vestibules help expand the amount of covered space you have.
 You can use the shelter under the awning of the vestibule to cook or just hang out to give campers in the tent more space.

-Is condensation an issue for cold weather camping?
+Is condensation in the tent an issue for cold weather camping?

-The best tent for dealing with condensation was the Eureka Copper Canyon.
+The top tent for dealing with condensation was the Eureka Copper Canyon tent.
 The huge mesh windows allow damp, warm air to leave the tent whilst ground vents bring cool air into the tent.

-The large airy space inside the tent helps with condensation as well.
+The large airy space inside the tent is good for condensation as well.

-For a budget tent that offers some weather resistance, the Coleman Sundome has been tested in simulated storm conditions.
+For a low price camping tent that offers some weather resistance, the Coleman Sundome four person tent has been tested in simulated storm conditions.
 The manufacturers have tested the tent in 35mph winds and found it stayed strong.

-If you want a tent to keep you cool as the summer temperatures start to rise, the Eureka!
-Copper Canyon has lots of mesh to help keep things chilled.
+If you want a camping tent to keep you cool as the summer temperatures start to rise, the Eureka!
+Copper Canyon tent has lots of mesh to help keep things chilled.

-If you want a tent for three-season camping in the harsher months of Fall and Spring, we’d recommend the Marmot Halo as the overall weatherproofing on the tent impressed us the most.
+If you want a tent for three-season camping in the harsher months of Fall and Spring, we’d recommend the Marmot Halo Tent.
+The overall weatherproofing on this camping tent impressed us the most.

-This is a simple but sturdy 4 person tent that should withstand many weekend camping trips.
+This is a simple but sturdy four person camping tent that should withstand many weekend camping trips.
 For serious campers, this is by far the most important criteria; a tent is a great investment, not a toy to use once and discard.

-The Big Agnes Copper Spur HV UL will also last well—it’s ultralight, but ultrastrong.
+The Big Agnes Copper Spur HV UL Tent will also last well—it’s ultralight, but ultrastrong.

 Frequently Asked Questions

-Most of the time, there’s no decipherable difference between dome, cabin or other types of 4 person tents.
-It’s mostly down to preference.
+Most of the time, there’s no decipherable difference between dome, cabin or other types of 4-person camping tents.
+It’s mostly down to testing your preference.
 For example, cabin tents typically have a uniform ceiling height, giving you more room to sleep, store extra gear and move around.

 Can you fit a queen airbed in each of these tents?

-These tents all have room for a queen airbed.
-The best tent to get if you plan to use a queen air mattress would be the Eureka!
-Copper Canyon which comes with ample space for the air mattress as well as storage space around it.
+These camping tents all have room for a queen airbed.
+The top camping tent to get if you plan to use a queen air mattress would be the Eureka!
+Copper Canyon tent.
+This tent features with ample space for the air mattress as well as storage space around it.

 You don’t need a vestibule, but if you’ve been backpacking on a dirty trail, it wouldn’t hurt.
 Stripping off your muddy shoes and sweat-drenched clothes away from where you sleep can make you feel more comfortable and cleaner at night.

-The best 4 person tent has to be the Marmot Halo 4.
+The best 4 person tent has to be the Marmot Halo 4 tent.
 The simple setup, paired with its durability is one that’s hard to beat.

-On the other hand, you may also like the Coleman Sundome 4-Person Tent as the best 4 person tent for its affordability and its suitability for festival camping.
+On the other hand, you may also like the Coleman Sundome 4-Person Tent as one of the best tents for its affordability and its suitability for festival camping.
 It’s nothing too pricey, so it won’t break the bank if the tent fails, or you discover you dislike camping after all.